LGNorris/blockchain-network/README.md

 ![Logo for github repo](/public/logo.png "Blockchain network demonstrator")

-# Blockchain network demonstrator

 This is a blockchain network implemented in Javascript with the idea behind this projects being to explore and demonstrate the concepts behind basic decentralised blockchains using Javascript.
-This code allows you to deploy an instance of a blockchain with the following features:
+This software allows you to create an instance of a blockchain with the following features:

 - 'Proof Of Work' and hashing algorithms to secure the network and also the data within the blockchain
 - Methods to create/send and store transactions in blocks